zakonweb/Pre-release-Materials/Oct-2020/PRM - AL/README.md

 ## October/November 2020
 ### P2 & P4 | VARIANT 1,2 & 3
 Complete Solutions

 Using Python, Visual Basic.net, PROLOG, Pseudocodes, Flowcharts & Structured English.

-Simulators (Executable files) made in VB.net are also included for hands-on experience
+Simulators (Executable files) made in VB.net are also included for hands-on experience.

 **INTRODUCTION:**
 Zafar Ali Khan "ZAK" is an A and O level Computer Science Pakistani educator, entrepreneur, and former programmer.
 He supports a free online education platform to impart O and A level resources.
 His resources include notes, video lectures, online discussion groups, and a full-scale subject website.

-ZAK is teaching a wide spectrum of learners for his subjects, mainly focusing on Computer Science 2210, 9608, and Computing 9691.
+ZAK is teaching a wide spectrum of learners for his subjects, mainly focusing on Computer Science 2210 & 9608.

 Website:   http://www.zakonweb.com